Henry M. Jackson Foundation for the Advancement of Military Medicine

-Creation
+History

-HJF was created to support Uniformed Services University of the Health Sciences (USUHS)[1] and throughout the military medical community.
+HJF was created to support Uniformed Services University of the Health Sciences (USUHS) and throughout the military medical community.
 HJF was named in honor of Washington State Senator Henry "Scoop" Jackson, who sponsored the original legislation.
-Senator Jackson had a long-standing commitment to military medicine and health.

 HJF provides scientific and management services, from infrastructure development, financial administration, clinical trials management to staffing and event planning.
 HJF works with a variety of programs, from large multi-site clinical trials to small, bench top projects, both nationally and abroad.

 Long-time chief executive officer and president John W. Lowe retired after 25 years of serving HJF in May 2017.
 Retired Army Major General (Dr.) Joseph Caravalho, Jr. was named HJF CEO and president on September 1, 2017.

 Partnerships & Initiatives

 In 2000, HJF established the John W. Lowe Joint Office of Technology Transfer (JOTT) in partnership with USU.
 This department helps scientists expedite their novel inventions, devices and technologies to possible patenting and commercialization.
-The office's achievements vividly illustrate a tremendous untold story about military medicine: its commitment to sharing advances with service members and civilians alike.
 The JOTT has won 6 Federal Laboratory Consortium awards (2012, 2013, 2014, 2016, 2017, 2018).

 HJF supports hundreds of additional research projects at USUHS and throughout military medicine, including the Center for Prostate Disease Research,[4] the Center for the Study of Traumatic Stress,[6] and the Center for Disaster and Humanitarian Assistance Medicine.[7]
 HJF's largest program is the U.S. Military HIV Research Program (MHRP), whose mission is to protect U.S. military personnel and aid the international fight against HIV.
 Established in 1988, the program focuses on HIV vaccine development, prevention, disease surveillance, care and treatment for HIV.

 Contracting through the Defense Department, HJF supports the work of the U.S. Army Medical Research Directorate-Africa in Nairobi, Kenya; Dar es Salaam, Tanzania; and Kampala, Uganda.